mijailmariano/ML-Classification-Telecommunications-Services/README.md

    Jupyter Notebook used as the data science pipeline file which walks-through the process for creating the necessary data acquisition and cleaning functions.

+3. **acquire.py**

+    Python file that imports the neccessary telco dataset and subsequent features and outputs for modeling phase in the analysis. **Note:** you must first import the initial telco dataset from MySQL.
+When passed in the "acquire.get_telco_data()" function, the data is then stored locally as a .csv file and then referenced as a pd.Dataframe thereafter.

-3. **prepare.py**
+4. **prepare.py**

-   Python file with functions needed to import, clean, and manipulate the telco dataset used in this analysis.
+   Python file with created functions needed to clean, and manipulate the telco dataset used in this analysis.

 ----
-**<u>Initial Questions and Hypothesis:</u>**
+**<u>Initial Questions for Hypothesis Testing:</u>**

-* *Do the current “Internet Options” have an effect on customers’ decision to churn?*

-* *Did a customer’s “Tech Support” experience have an impact on their decision to churn?*

-* *Did a customer’s “Payment Type” have an effect on customers’ decision to churn?*

-* *Does a customer’s ability to “Stream Movies” impact their decision to churn?*
+*Is there a relationship between ```internet``` options and whether or not a customer churns?*

+*Is there a relationship between the ```streaming movies``` option and whether or not a customer churns?*

+*Is there a relationship between the ```tech support``` option and whether or not a customer churns?*

+*Is there a relationship between ```monthly payment``` options and whether or not a customer churns?*

 ----